List of JoJo's Bizarre Adventure characters: Part 2: Battle Tendency

 Wamuu (C.8,000 BCE-1939) is Esidisi and Kars' loyal servant, who is a strong and honorable warrior, but reflexively attacks anyone who steps on his own shadow.
 His Wind Mode (風の, Kaze no Mōdo) allows him to control the air in his lungs, turning it into a powerful wind at his disposal, from using it like a razor sharp blade to rendering him invisible.
 He spares Joseph's life after the young man wounds him, allowing him a month's reprieve to master Hamon while placing a poison ring in the human's heart as added incentive while revealing the antidote in his lip piercing.
 His next fight is against Caesar, who manages to hold his own, but cannot defeat Wamuu's Wind Mode.
 He fatally wounds Caesar, allowing the dying man to obtain the antidote out of respect for the human's valiant effort.
 Wamuu later faces off against Joseph in a deadly chariot race, blinding himself to regain a psychological advantage over his opponent, before he is defeated by Joseph's wits and Hamon mastery.
 As Wamuu's disembodied head lays dying, Joseph eases the Pillar Man's passing by giving him drops of his own blood.
 Wamuu returns the favor by killing off a horde of vampires that attempts to kill Joseph in revenge, asking Joseph to take the antidote to give him peace of mind while expressing gratitude for facing such a worthy opponent.

+In Japanese, he is voiced by Akio Otsuka.
+In English, he is voiced by Paul St. Peter.